Common Stocks, Preferred Stocks: Basic Concepts

 Share Premium = Issue Price – Par Value

-The par value of preferred stock is much higher than common stock because preferred stock pays a fixed dividend that is a designated percentage of par value.
+The par value of preferred stock is much higher than common stock because preferred stock pays a dividend fixed as a percentage of par value.

-If a corporation's stock has neither par value nor stated value, then the legal capital required is equal to the total amount received when the stock was first issued.
+If a corporation's stock has neither par value nor stated value, then the legal capital required = the amount received when the stock was issued.

 Rights and Warrants

 Rights and warrants are much like options.
 They give the owner the right, but not the obligation to buy new shares of stock at a specified price, and they expire at a specified date.
-Unlike options, the company issues rights and warrants to raise more money for the company.
-The money for options initially goes to the option writer, who probably has no association with the company other than possibly being a stockholder.
+Unlike options, where the money for options initially goes to the option writer, who probably has no association with the company other than possibly being a stockholder, the company issues rights and warrants to raise more money for the company. .

 A warrant is a security that gives its owner the right, but not the obligation, to purchase a stipulated number of shares at a stipulated price anytime before the warrant expires.
 When the warrant is first issued, the stipulated price is always above the current market price, usually well above, because warrants have a much longer lifetime than stock rights.

-Warrants are frequently sold attached to bonds, to lower the interest that the corporation has to pay, since the bondholder has the additional option of exercising the warrant for profit if the company does well.
+Warrants are frequently sold attached to bonds, to lower the interest that the corporation must pay, since the bondholder has the additional option of exercising the warrant for profit if the company does well.
 They may be attached to preferred stock as well.
-Sometimes the warrant is detachable—that is, after a certain time, it can be sold separately from the stock or bond; otherwise the warrant is nondetachable.
+Sometimes the warrant is detachable — that is, after a certain time, it can be sold separately from the stock or bond; otherwise the warrant is nondetachable.